 Joana has worked as an actor across film, television and stage.
-Most recently, she was in The Housemate.
+Most recently, she had guest roles in American series Preacher, for Frontier Productions, and online ABC comedy series The Housemate.

 She appeared in a main cast role as the infamous Raimunda De Castro in the Emmy and BAFTA award-winning miniseries Mrs Biggs for Seven Network and UKITV.
 In 2014, Joana played Mrs. Yousef in the Australian feature film Healing alongside Hugo Weaving and Don Hany.